 - Insoles may add unnecessary compression and minor instability at heavier weights.
 The good news is the insoles are removable.
 So you can replace them with harder insoles, or simply remove them during deadlifts if it’s a noticeable issue.

 - Not a good option for lifters with wider feet

-- The Vibram FiveFingers KSO has a totally flat 0mm heel to drop
+- The Vibram FiveFingers KSO has a flat 0mm heel to drop

-- Ultra thin 3.5mm soles, which is closer to the floor than all other pairs in this article except for the METAL Powerlifting Shoes
+- Ultra-thin 3.5mm soles, which are closer to the floor than all other pairs in this article except for the METAL Powerlifting Shoes

 - Metatarsal strap for lateral/midfoot support

 - Good traction thanks to grippy Vibram sole material, which is further bolstered by the “razor-siped” pattern etched into the bottom.

 - Perfect if you want to do barefoot running for cardio while you’re at the gym (Note: do your research before getting into that to avoid stress injuries)

 - They look atrocious, in my humble opinion.
 But don’t let that stop you if you want them for their performance uses.